Week 7 of the 2021 Session

-On Wednesday, February 24, the Committee held a hearing on SB 273, which would amend KEMA to (1) provide procedures for declaration and extension of state of disaster emergencies; (2) limit powers granted to the Governor during a state of disaster emergency; (3) define public health disasters and establishing special provisions therefor; (4) create the Joint Committee on Emergency Management; and (5) prescribe the powers, duties and functions of the Secretary of KDHE, city and county government and the board of education of each school district to control the spread of disease and establishing judicial review thereof.
-Committee members asked questions about various sections of the bill, including the role of the Joint Committee; the role of the Attorney General (AG) and opinions from the office of the AG; authority being delegated to the Legislative Coordinating Council (LCC); declaring new disaster emergencies; what qualifies as “accepted science”; school provisions; recourse for intangible losses; distinctions in the bill regarding local disasters and statewide disasters; legislative oversight over federal funding; and court operations and need for civil recourse during a disaster.
+On Wednesday, February 24, the Committee held a hearing on SB 273, which would amend the KEMA to (1) provide procedures for declaration and extension of state of disaster emergencies; (2) limit powers granted to the Governor during a state of disaster emergency; (3) define public health disasters and establishing special provisions therefor; (4) create the Joint Committee on Emergency Management; and (5) prescribe the powers, duties and functions of the Secretary of KDHE, city and county government and the board of education of each school district to control the spread of disease and establishing judicial review thereof.
+Committee members asked questions about various sections of the bill, including the role of the joint committee; the role of the Attorney General (AG) and opinions from the office of the AG; authority being delegated to the Legislative Coordinating Council (LCC); declaring new disaster emergencies; what qualifies as “accepted science”; school provisions; recourse for intangible losses; distinctions in the bill regarding local disasters and statewide disasters; legislative oversight over federal funding; and court operations and need for civil recourse during a disaster.
 Neutral testimony was offered by a representative of the Kansas Association of Counties.

 On Thursday, February 25, the Committee continued the hearing on SB 273.
 Proponents included representatives of the Kansas Chamber of Commerce, Kansas Association of Community College Trustees, Kansas Policy Institute, Sen. Mark Steffen and Attorney General Derek Schmidt.
 Neutral testimony was provided by representatives of the Kansas Association of Chiefs of Police, Kansas Sheriffs Association, Kansas Peace Officers Association, Kansas Association of School Boards and Kansas Association of Local Health Departments (KALHD).
 Opponent testimony was provided by Will Lawrence, Chief of Staff to Gov. Laura Kelly and KDHE Secretary Lee Norman.
 After a rigorous question and answer session, Chair Warren closed the hearing and the Committee worked the bill, which was amended to: